robocik/RestVerifier/README.md

    });
 }
 ```
-In this example first value will be generated but second is specified as an empty MemoryStream;
+In this example first value will be generated but second is specified as an empty **MemoryStream**;

 ### Ignore parameter
 RestVerifier generate a value for every parameter.
 Then on the ASP.NET side it will verify if all transfered parameters are equals.
 Basically if your client method has 2 parameters, then RestVerifier expects that in your controller you will also have two parameters.
 But sometimes this is not the case.
 You can inform RestVerifier that specific parameter should be ignore (it will not be verified on the server side):